DyloG783/gamer-buddy/README.md

 # Demo login for an example of the intended experience!

+_For now there is a limited amount of game data as I want to lock the data down to a presentable set I can use for a demonstration purposes_

 Login as x x to see the user experience with games, connections, requests, etc

 ## Deployed